KaykyFernandez/pokedex./README.md

 To install Pokedex, follow these steps:

-1. Download the source code from the repository: https://github.com/lazyjinchuriki/pokedex
+1. Download the source code from the repository
 2. Extract the files from the downloaded ZIP archive.
 3. Open the `index.html` file in your web browser.